Antiviral medicines for COVID-19 infection

 You don't need to leave home to get antivirals

-If you have COVID-19, you must self-isolate.
+If you have COVID-19, it's recommended you isolate for at least 5 days.
 Call the pharmacy – don't visit in person.
 Someone can pick up your medicine for you, or the pharmacy can have it delivered for free, even if you are rural or live in a remote area.

 If you're at risk of serious illness but don't have COVID-19 symptoms, you may be able to get a prescription from your doctor before you get COVID-19.
 This means the pharmacist will have the prescription ready to use if you become unwell.